loda-lang/loda-programs/programs/oeis/list3.md

 * [A309842](http://oeis.org/A309842) ([L05 program](309/A309842.asm)): a(n) is the total surface area of a hollow cubic block (defined as a block with a shell thickness of 1 cube) where n is the edge length of the removed volume.
 * [A309945](http://oeis.org/A309945) ([L15 program](309/A309945.asm)): a(n) = floor(n - (2*n-1)^(1/2)).
 * [A310368](http://oeis.org/A310368) ([L21 program](310/A310368.asm)): Coordination sequence Gal.6.230.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
+* [A310371](http://oeis.org/A310371) ([L68 program](310/A310371.asm)): Coordination sequence Gal.6.258.6 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310372](http://oeis.org/A310372) ([L17 program](310/A310372.asm)): Coordination sequence Gal.4.52.4 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310378](http://oeis.org/A310378) ([L18 program](310/A310378.asm)): Coordination sequence Gal.6.320.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.
 * [A310409](http://oeis.org/A310409) ([L16 program](310/A310409.asm)): Coordination sequence Gal.3.19.1 where G.u.t.v denotes the coordination sequence for a vertex of type v in tiling number t in the Galebach list of u-uniform tilings.